 Quick verdict

-Choose Microsoft Copilot if you need microsoft 365 power users and enterprise teams.
-Choose Reclaim.ai if you prioritize busy professionals, managers, anyone struggling with calendar management.
+Choose Microsoft Copilot if your daily work is mostly Microsoft 365 AI assistant inside Word, Excel, Outlook, Teams.
+Choose Reclaim.ai if your daily work is mostly AI calendar that auto-blocks focus time and habits.
 Reclaim.ai scores higher in user reviews (4.4 vs 4.2).
 Both offer free tiers — try each before committing.

 Microsoft Copilot